wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string index``
-One or more indexes
+One or more indexes.

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.
 Depending on the specified indexes and read characteristics of the stream, it is possible to have less events returned than specified indexes.
 An empty collection can also be returned.